 13. Canon EOS M5

 One significant benefit of purchasing the M5 is that Canon EF-S (DSLR) lenses are appropriate for an adaptor (this contains both auto-focus and picture stabilizing, which aren’t assures in the world of lens adapters).
 Going mirrorless can be overwhelming, so if you own Canon lenses and desire to create the leap without beginning over entirely, the Canon M5 is a good choice.
-For an even less expensive mirrorless choice from Canon, see the M100 below.
+For an even less expensive mirrorless choice from Canon.